 - The pros and cons (if any) of these tools

-- How to use link building tools to create backlinks
+- How to use these tools to create backlinks

 - How to keep things in control without going overboard

 Table of Contents

-- So let’s continue with the top list of free and paid link building tools:
+- Best list of free and paid link building tools:

-- Other essential link building tools and browser extensions:
+- Other essential link building websites and browser extensions:

-- How to use these link building tools to create backlinks?
+- How to use these tools to create backlinks?

 - How to keep your link building campaign in control?

 1. SEMrush: The all-in-one SEO tool:

 One of the best tools for SEO link building is SEMrush.
-I have been using SEMrush since quite a time and it’s been the favorite white-hat link building tool of many professional bloggers.
+I have been using SEMrush since quite a time and it’s been the favorite white-hat SEO tool of many professional bloggers.